marcinbunsch/beat-the-riddler/README.md

-# Welcome to Hackstrap
+# Welcome to Riddler's Revenge!

+Riddler's Revenge! is a puzzle app that can be used for events.
+It's based on Hackstrap.

 Hackstrap is a basic Rails 4 app with Github and Twitter login.
 I use it as a base for apps supporting events.

 ### Development

-You can run Hackstrap in development without Twitter or Github setup.
+You can run the app in development without Twitter or Github setup.

 To access as a player, run: